myeongsuseong/myeongsuseong.github.io/_pages/events_and_news.md

 {% include base_path %}
 2025
 -----
+* A review article manuscript titled "Advances in electrospun nanofibers for biomedical engineering" that Dr. Seong participated as a co-corresponding author has been accepted by Fibers and Polymers on October 13, 2025.

+* A research article manuscript titled "Hydrophobic radiative cooling using zein-functionalized polyvinyl alcohol nanofibers with dielectric nanoparticles" that Dr. Seong participated as a co-author has been published in Small on September 24, 2025.

 * Jingxuan Qian, Haoran Xu, Junhe Liu, Ruiyu Wu, Xingyu Chen, and Haobo Zhang work with Dr. Seong for their bachelor's final year projects (FYP) from September 10, 2025.
 Welcome all!

 * Dr. Seong gave an invited talk about photoacoustic microscopy for through-skin stent imaging at Bio-Nanophotonics System Laboratory, Department of Biomedical Engineering, Yonsei University, Korea, on August 26, 2025.